 You have no items in your shopping cart.

-Okay, so what is Cotton made of, it is composed of pure cellulose, which is a naturally occurring plant polymer.
+Okay, so "What is Cotton Made of" in 2021 - it is composed of pure cellulose, which is a naturally occurring plant polymer.
 Yes, a plant polymer.
 Cellulose is a carbohydrate the same as say, bread, and contains a long chain of glucose or sugar molecules.

 In the olden days, cotton was always handpicked, hand combed, hand-spun and hand weaved.
 With the invention of machines that do the work instead of people, the price of the product has decreased since the amount of human labor is less.
 Unfortunately, so has the quality of the product, since the mechanization of harvesting can tear and rip the cotton fibers.